Acetylcysteine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have kidney disease or liver disease, an ulcer or other stomach problems, or you had an allergic reaction to any medicine.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney or liver disease, an ulcer or other stomach problems, or you had an allergic reaction to any medicine.
 Tell your doctor if you are on a low sodium diet or if you have a history of alcohol addiction.

 Possible Side Effects While Using This Medicine